gitter-badger/glad6/README.md

 ==================================
 LAMP Ansible Drupal6 Git Vagrant

 A Drupal development platform in a box, with everything you would need to develop Drupal 6 websites.
-This was created by the Support department at Inclind to support existing Drupal 6 sites.
+This was created by the Support department at Inclind to maintain existing Drupal 6 sites.
 When in rome.. right?
 Nevermind.

 GLAD6 supports the following technologies in addition to Vlad: